 I want to turn and close with the gospel, but you mentioned busyness earlier in the week.
 How does idolatry breed busyness?

-You know, I think busyness is a contemporary idol.
+I think busyness is a contemporary idol.
 I am not sure it was an idol in an earlier time.
 You might say sloth was an idol of an earlier age, although I don’t want to deny that there is this curious contradiction in modern life between busyness and sloth called “entertainment.”
-And yet the circumstances of our lives in the West, outside of some smaller communities — so I don’t want to, again, overgeneralize that all communities and all cultural contexts of our time are saturated with busyness — but I would say it is the dominant motif for most people.
+And yet the circumstances of our lives in the West, outside of some smaller communities (I don’t want to, again, overgeneralize that all communities and all cultural contexts of our time are saturated with busyness), but I would say it is the dominant motif for most people.
 We have a sense of too many things taking place in our lives and we want to just slow down.

-One sign of this in religious circles, of all theological traditions, is the move towards what we might call spiritual formation towards remembering Sabbath, the rest, slowing down, becoming a spiritual discipline.
+One sign of this in religious circles, of all theological traditions, is the move toward what we might call spiritual formation toward remembering Sabbath, the rest, slowing down, becoming a spiritual discipline.
 That kind of movement, if you will, is, it seems to me, just a response — sometimes a good one, sometimes not — a response to being overwhelmingly busy.

 And, again, I want to be careful to suppose that there is something fundamentally evil about playing sports or engaging in music lessons or something.
 But it is that desire to have everything for one’s child that leads to this sense of never really having anything of significance.
 And so we are so busy we can’t get under the surface of our lives.

 Well our time has been rich, but it comes to a close.
 As we go out, how does the gospel of the glory of Jesus Christ combat the work of idolatry on our souls, reshape our identity, and truly satisfy our souls?